Test-Time Training on Video Streams: Results

 \subsection{COCO Videos}

-While KITTI-STEP already contains the longest annotated videos among publicly available datasets, they are still far too short for studying long-term phenomenon in locality.
+While KITTI-STEP already contains the longest annotated videos among publicly available datasets at the time of submission, they are still far too short for studying long-term phenomenon in locality.
 KITTI-STEP videos are also limited to driving scenarios, a small subset of the diverse scenarios in our daily lives.
 These limitations motivate us to collect and annotate our own dataset of videos.

-We collected 10 videos, each about 5 minutes, annotated by professionals, in the same format as for COCO instance and panoptic segmentation \cite{lin2014microsoft}.
+We collected 3 videos, each about 5 minutes, annotated by professionals, in the same format as for COCO instance and panoptic segmentation \citep{lin2014microsoft}.
 The benchmark metrics are also the same as in COCO: average precision (AP) for instance and panoptic quality (PQ) for panoptic.
-To put things into perspective, each of the 10 videos alone contains more frames, at the same rate, than all of the videos combined in the KITTI-STEP validation set.
+To put things into perspective, each of the 3 videos alone contains more frames, at the same rate, than all of the videos combined in the KITTI-STEP validation set.
 We compare this new dataset with other publicly available ones in Table~\ref{tab-datasets}.

 All videos are egocentric, similar to the visual experience of a human walking around.
-In particular, they do not follow any tracked object like in Oxford Long-Term Tracking \cite{valmadre2018long} or ImageNet-Vid \cite{shankar2021image}.
-Objects leave and enter the camera's view all the time.
-Unlike KITTI-STEP and CityScapes that focus on self-driving scenes, our videos are both indoors and outdoors, taken from diverse locations such as sidewalks, markets, schools, offices, restaurants, parks and households.
-Figure \ref{fig-dataset} shows random frames from COCO Videos and their ground truth labels.
+In particular, they do not follow any tracked object like in Oxford Long-Term Tracking \citep{valmadre2018long} or ImageNet-Vid \citep{shankar2021image}.
+Objects leave and enter the camera view all the time.
+Unlike KITTI-STEP and CityScapes that focus on self-driving scenes, our videos are both indoor and outdoor.

 We start with the publicly available Mask2Former model pre-trained on still images in the COCO training set.
-Analogous to our procedure for KITTI-STEP, joint training for TTT-MAE is also on COCO images, and our 10 videos are only used for evaluation.
+Analogous to our procedure for KITTI-STEP, joint training for TTT-MAE is also on COCO images, and our 3 videos are only used for evaluation.
 Mask2Former is the state-of-the-art on the COCO validation set, with 44.9~AP for instance and 53.6~PQ for panoptic segmentation.
-But its performance in Table \ref{tab-main} drops to 13.4~AP and 14.6~PQ on COCO Videos.
+But its performance in Table \ref{tab-main} drops to 16.7~AP and 13.9~PQ on COCO Videos.
 This highlights the challenging nature of COCO Videos, and the fragility of models trained on still images when evaluated on videos in the wild.

 We use exactly the same hyper-parameters as tuned on the KITTI-STEP validation set, for all algorithms considered.
 That is, all of our results for COCO Videos were completed in a single run.
 As it turns out in Figure~\ref{fig-window}, using a larger window size would further improve performance.
 However, we believe such hyper-parameters for TTT should not be tuned on the test videos, so we stick to the window size selected on the KITTI-STEP validation set.